MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 ## Operations Manager Upgrade
 [!NOTE]
-If your Operations Manager 2012 R2 management group is integrated with Microsoft Operations Management Suite (OMS), its configuration will be retained and continue to function normally after the upgrade is complete.
+If your Operations Manager 2012 R2 management group is integrated with Microsoft Operations Management Suite (OMS), its configuration will be kept and continue to function normally after the upgrade is complete.

 > [!WARNING]
-> If you are upgrading two or more System Center components, you must follow the procedures that are documented in Upgrade Sequencing for System Center 2012 R2.
+> If you're upgrading two or more System Center components, you must follow the procedures that are documented in Upgrade Sequencing for System Center 2012 R2.
 >
 > The order in which you perform component upgrades is important.
 Failure to follow the correct upgrade sequence might result in component failure for which no recovery options exist.
 The affected System Center components are:
   > 1. Configuration Manager